Travel Therapy Jobs

 - Documentation: Tax forms, insurance paperwork, and licenses

-- Testing: Certifications, online trainings, and workplace safety exams
+- Testing: Certifications, online training, and workplace safety exams

 I started traveling because of my love of different landscapes, cultures, people, and my love of freedom and simplicity.
 I've been traveling for quite a while now, and of the companies I've worked with, Fusion is far and away the best in terms of benefits, professionalism, efficiency, and personal care of their travelers.

 You should be able to see full pay transparency and a breakdown of your compensation package before you even sign the contract.
 No more unknowns.
 Salary, benefits, and stipends are laid out for you prior to your start date.